Matt Reid, VP of sales and marketing at open source cloud provider Eucalyptus, discusses his company's cloud computing competition at VMworld 2010.

 transactions and loads are fulfilled correctly.

 Jo Maitland: Going back to the question about scale.
-One of the
+One of the things that

 we heard is that companies need to be able to deploy apps and ensure that